Stackclash/5e-vault/z_Templates/World Building/Settlement.md

 > ```dataview
 >  TABLE WITHOUT ID file.name AS "Name", file.frontmatter.pronounced as "Pronounced"
 >  FROM "4.
 World Almanac/Places of Interest"
->  WHERE file.frontmatter.location = this.file.name
+>  WHERE file.frontmatter.settlement_PoI = this.file.name
 > ```

 ## Shops